Generative AI for image reconstruction in Intensity Interferometry: a first attempt: Intensity Interferometry (II) with IACT arrays

 \subsection{The signal for II}

-As a simple example, let us consider a pair of IACTs pointed at a star.
+As a simple example, let us consider an identical pair of IACTs pointed at a star.
 Suppose the two telescopes simultaneously measure the intensity of radiation $I_1(t)$ and $I_2(t)$, respectively.
 The signals from these detectors are cross-correlated and averaged over time, yielding the second order ($n=2$) correlation of these intensities as \citep[cf.][]{acciari2020optical, 2013APh....43..331D}

 where $\tau$ is the time delay between the telescopes.
 For spatially coherent and randomly polarized light, Eq.~\eqref{eqn:HBT} reduces to the relation \citep[sometimes called the Siegert relation, see e.g.,][]{acciari2020optical}.